dviraran/SingleR/README.md

 For examples of SingleR usage see [SingleR Supplementary Information 2](http://comphealth.ucsf.edu/sample-apps/SingleR/SupplementaryInformation2.html).

+The fine-tuning process of SingleR may take very long, and in the current setting is not feasible for large datasets.
+Thus, for datasets with tens of thousands of cells it is recommended to run SingleR on subsets of the full data and then combine them together.
+See an example of analyzing 242,533 from the [Microwell-Seq Mouse Cell Atlas](http://comphealth.ucsf.edu/sample-apps/SingleR/SingleR.MCA.html).

 # Contributors

 SingleR was developed by Dvir Aran.
 Please contact Dvir Aran: dvir.aran at ucsf edu for any questions or suggestions.